Lotus Diya – Copper & Silver Color

 Knowledge removes ignorance just as light removes darkness.
 Also knowledge is a lasting inner wealth by which all outer achievement can be accomplished.
 Hence we light the lamp to bow down to knowledge as the greatest of all forms of wealth.

 But the traditional oil lamp has a further spiritual significance.
 The oil or ghee in the lamp symbolizes our vaasanas or negative tendencies and the wick, the ego.
 When lit by spiritual knowledge, the vaasanas get slowly exhausted and the ego too finally perishes.
 Ghee lamp has more capacity to attract the Sattvik vibrations present in the surrounding atmosphere as compared to oil lamp.

 The flame of a lotus lamp always burns upwards.
 Similarly we should acquire such knowledge as to take us towards higher ideals.
 A single lamp can light hundreds more just as a man of knowledge can give it to many more.
 The brilliance of the light does not diminish despite its repeated use to light many more lamps.
 So true knowledge does not lessen when shared with or imparted to others.

-Wipe & Clean with Dry Cloth, do not use steel wool or wire mesh and any harsh chemicals for cleaning it.
+Wipe & Clean with Shopy Water and Dry Cloth, do not use steel wool or wire mesh and any harsh chemicals for cleaning it.